I’ve matured into being a soup lover. Since my mom wasn’t and still isn’t a soup eater, we didn’t have it at our house growing up.

 1 handful fresh cilantro, roughly chopped

-Transfer the soup in batches to a blender and puree until smooth.
+Puree the soup in the pot using an immersion blender, or transfer the soup in batches to a blender and puree until smooth.
 Return the soup to the saucepan.
 Add the black beans and corn and simmer on low for 10 minutes.